guru-prasad402/user-service/README.md

 12/08
 I worked on improving the User Service by implementing DTOs, API responses, error handling, and configuration.
 I tested the service and verified that it handles errors properly and continues to communicate with the Order Service.

+13/08
+I worked on how the User Service communicates with the Order Service and understood the flow of data between them.
+I also understood that the User Service owns and manages its own user data and is responsible for user-related information.